Mentors make a difference

 He said: ‘As a student living in the university ‘bubble’ you don’t get an insight into the world of work.
 Talking to my mentor enabled me to find out more about myself and what drives me, and gave me clarity about what I wanted to do when I graduated – something I hadn't been able to decide for four years!

 ‘The whole experience changed how I viewed the future, transforming it from a daunting wall to something exciting, full of possibility.’

-If you could give an hour a month to support a current Birmingham student as their mentor, or would just to like to know more, email firstname.lastname@example.org or visit www.birmingham.ac.uk/mentors.
+If you could give an hour a month to support a current Birmingham student as their mentor, find out more on the University website or email firstname.lastname@example.org.